Online Learnability of Chain-of-Thought Verifiers: Soundness and Completeness Trade-offs: Conclusions and Future Research

 We provide the first results for learning chain-of-thought verifiers in an online fashion.
 In our analysis, we captured the asymmetric roles of soundness and completeness errors and proved tight mistake bounds via new Littlestone-style complexity measures, yielding optimal algorithms for Pareto and cost-sensitive tradeoffs.
 We also showed how such online verifiers can provably strengthen weak provers, and highlighted the effects of soundness and completeness errors in the downstream accuracy of the prover.

-Our work opens several exciting avenues for future investigations.
-A major strength of our algorithms is that they tightly characterize online learnability in terms of mistake bounds; however, they might not be computationally efficient.
+\paragraph{Open questions.} A major strength of our algorithms is that they tightly characterize online learnability in terms of mistake bounds; however, they might not be computationally efficient.
 It would be useful to identify conditions under which we can develop efficient algorithms while possibly sacrificing optimality.
 Another interesting open question is to extend our results beyond the realizability assumption so that they are applicable more broadly, possibly connecting with ideas from data-driven algorithm design \cite{Sharma2019LearningPL, balcan2020semi, 8555142, Balcan_2021}.
 Finally, it would be interesting to identify other conditions (beyond the $(\alpha, \gamma)$-good prover in Section 4) when verifiers can be used for ``boosting'' provers.